Saransh-cpp/releaseup/docs/install.md

 # Installation

-Follow the steps below to install `ReleaseIt` locally.
+Follow the steps below to install `releaseit` locally.

 ## Create a virtual environment